Lebanon central bank head questioned in corruption hearing - sources | Law-Order

 Lebanon has taken steps to freeze the Salameh brothers' assets as part of a separate probe into the governor.
 Last year, prosecutors in Germany said Salameh was a suspect in a case that led to the freezing of some 120 million euros($132 million) of Lebanese assets abroad.

-As probes have converged, some of his long-time allies have moved to distance themselves from him, according to political sources who declined to be identified due to the sensitivity of the subject.
+As probes have converged, some of his long-time allies have viewed him as a burden and have moved to distance themselves from him, according to political sources who declined to be identified due to the sensitivity of the subject.
+Salameh's has said he would leave the bank at the end of his sixth term in July - a move that would mark a milestone in the crisis.
+A successor has not yet emerged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)